 Are you planning a corporate event and trying to figure out your budget?
-This article aims to answer the question: how much does it cost to rent a conference room?
-In addition, we’ll provide an overview of what hotel conference rooms have to offer and what your alternatives might be.
+This article aims to answer the question: how much does it cost to rent a hotel conference room?
+As the largest online marketplace for hourly venue rentals, this is a topic Peerspace knows well!

 Why do people rent hotel conference rooms?

 Additionally, for those traveling to meetings, these spaces are convenient: attendees can stay in the hotel where the chosen conference room is located and avoid the hassle of finding transportation to the meeting.

-Staff are typically available to offer help with event management, catering, locating furniture, setting up A/V equipment, and more.
+Staff members are typically available to offer help with event management, catering, locating furniture, setting up A/V equipment, and more.
 Most importantly, they have general experience dealing with all of these factors, which can be a major help, especially if anything goes astray logistically.

 How much does it cost to rent a hotel conference room?